endangereddataweek/resources/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion for Endangered Data Week, including completely new contributions and minor improvements to existing workshops, the website, promotional material, or resources.
 Following these guidelines helps the project leads and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Fill in [the template](ISSUE_TEMPLATE.md), including the steps that you imagine you would take if the suggestion you're requesting existed.

 #### Before Submitting An Enhancement Suggestion